anberino/RPGSIMPLE/Simple.md

 As for Ability levels, every Ability a player can have starts with a 1, but not all of them can level up after that.
 For an example, we will look again at the "Flight" Ability.
 A GM may decide that the ability is simply the capability of flight and that every character in their world that has "Flight" as an Ability can do whatever action while flying.
 In that case, the Ability would be unable to level up.
 However, another GM may decide that flying is not so simple in their game world.
 Characters with "Flight 1" can only hover for a small period of time, "Flight 2" allows for controlled flight a few centimeters above the ground and "Flight 3" would be a complete ability to fly.

 Not all AAs need to be positive skills.
 A character may have negative Advantage (call it a Disadvantage if you feel like it), such as "Deception -1" to indicate a lack of skill in a certain area.
 They can also have a negative Ability, such as "Claustrophobia", meaning a character will not act in their full potential while inside small enclosed spaces, and maybe said Ability can be leveled up to reduce the disadvantages it provides.
-Negative AAs can be used as compensation, such as giving a character a negative AA allowing them to get extra XP or other AAs and so forth.
+Negative AAs can be used as compensation, such as giving a character a negative AA and then allowing them to get extra XP or other AAs and so forth.
 Also, creating characters and traits with positive and negative aspects can lead to more interesting choices for players and also a more realistic RPG experience.
 Nobody's perfect, you know.

 *Note: It's generally nice if the players and the GM keep track of what each level of an Ability means - and think of them beforehand.
 If a player says "I WANT AIR MAGIC" specify what exactly they can do with it and what they will be able to do if they level up.*

 Advantages and Abilities are obtained with Experience Points (XP).
 Ideally, you should set a threshold cost for the strongest Advantage/Ability (AA) a character can have in the beginning of the adventure.
-If a player decides they want an AA that feels to overpowered, assign it a cost above said threshold and say that can only be obtained with the XP earned after leveling up.
+If a player decides they want an AA that feels to overpowered, assign it a cost above said threshold and say that it can only be obtained with the XP earned after leveling up.
 Each level of an AA may have a different cost assigned to it.
 XP can also be used to level up a certain AA, after the PC has already learned/adquired it.
 The cost for each level up should be defined by the GM.

 If these concepts are unclear to you, check out **Chapter 5** for some examples.